 Punitive damages don’t reimburse you for your costs.
 Instead, they punish the person or entity responsible for your injury.
 They represent the egregious nature of the negligence contributing to the harmful incident.
 A judge or jury typically awards the final amount for punitive damages sought in a lawsuit.

 Unfortunately, Oklahoma law also places a limit on punitive damages.
 The most you’re allowed to receive is a maximum of $100,000 or the total amount of your economic costs directly from the party responsible for the event that led to your injury.

 The Value of Your Premises Liability Case

-While it’s difficult to predict the exact amount of money you could receive, premises liability lawyers will pursue a number that covers all your past and future expenses.
-You shouldn’t have to pay for any costs out of your own pocket.
+While it’s difficult to predict the amount of money you could receive, premises liability lawyers will pursue a number covering all your expenses.
+You shouldn’t have to pay any costs out of your pocket.
 When someone else causes your injury, they should be held financially responsible.

 Abel Law Firm will review the details of your case to determine the financial award you deserve.
 The factors we’ll need to consider before entering into negotiations for a settlement include:

 - Total expenses incurred as a result of the premises liability incident;

 - Noneconomic losses suffered because of the injury;